What hurts home appraisal for refinance? Things you should consider

 Appraisers are trained to overlook clutter.
 Stray clothes, scattered toys, unwashed dishes, unmade beds, disorganized closets, and other items that suggest you actually live in your house should not affect an appraisal if they don’t affect its structural integrity.

-With that said, there are some signs of neglect that will influence a home’s value—including mold on the walls, peeling paint, and pungent odors from dampness or cigarette smoke.
+With that said, some signs of neglect will influence a home’s value—including mold on the walls, peeling paint, and pungent odors from dampness or cigarette smoke.
 Extreme clutter may also make it difficult for an appraiser to assess the value of your house.
 If excessive mess prevents them from entering rooms or viewing everything they need to, they may deduct points.

 How to prepare for your appraisal